LeonAnthonyMenge/AKI-Trading-Model/Test MultiInput_LSTM/README.md

 As shown in the images, a "careful short" in our example effectively translates to no shorting at all.
 This suggests that the model struggles to accurately predict falling stock prices.

-In order to get a more detailt view of the performance of each trading strategy take a look at our [tearsheets and trades](results/)
+In order to get a more detailed view of the performance of each trading strategy take a look at our [tearsheets and trades](results/)

 ## Conclusion
 The backtesting was performed using our final model, which was trained with the parameters outlined earlier.
 This model achieved a minimum test loss of 0.0004085484247, resulting in a Mean Squared Error (MSE) of 35.48.
 These results indicate that this model outperforms all others tested, making it the most effective model in our experiments.